 VPN users beware: Firefox and Chrome have a security vulnerability that may leak your IP address unless you’re using a full-featured VPN like NordVPN.
 Read on to find out what a WebRTC leak is, how to perform a WebRTC test and how you can protect yourself from vulnerability.

 WebRTC (Web Real-Time Communication) is an open-source tool that allows web browsers to form real-time peer-to-peer connections with the websites they visit.

 This allows your Firefox browser, for example, to send live audio and video feeds back and forth between you and another participant online without having to download any additional software.
 This is a non-proprietary protocol that allows any website to plug in and make such a connection (with your permission).

 WebRTC does this by establishing special real time communication channels from the browser.
 They communicate with the website you’re visiting and exchange information (including your local and public IP addresses).

-WebRTC presents a massive vulnerability.
+WebRTC technology presents a massive vulnerability.
 Any website you visit can potentially request and access your true IP address despite your VPN.
 When this vulnerability was first discovered, it gave VPN providers (ourselves included) quite a scare.
 The worst part is that this is part of the basic functionality of WebRTC, so it can’t be “fixed.”
 It’s up to the user to find ways to block these leaks or disable WebRTC entirely.
 The good thing is that you can easily perform a WebRTC leak test yourself.
 Performing the test is one of the best ways to enact WebRTC leak prevention.

 If a WebRTC test showed that there is a leak, there are a few ways to block it.
 By far the simplest way is to block WebRTC leaks by using NordVPN.
 Whether you’re using our regular VPN or our browser plugins for Firefox or Chrome, either will block any unwanted IP address leaks through WebRTC while allowing authorized WebRTC connections to continue under your anonymous IP address.